 If your Protagonist is encountering constant challenges, they can begin to doubt themselves.
 How much do they really want their story goal?
 Is it worth this amount of suffering and struggle?

 When things are a constant struggle it’ll create internal conflict.
-Is your Protagonist willing to sacrifice their safety or their well being or anything else your story throws at them, in order to get what they want?
+Is your Protagonist willing to sacrifice their safety or their well being in order to get what they want?

-When they doubt themselves, struggle to decide if it’s worth it, when you do ultimately write them continuing on their journey and taking the painful consequences of the struggle, it’ll be even more intense.
+The will doubt themselves and struggle to decide if it’s worth it.
+This internal conflict is interesting and tense.
+So when they do decide to risk it all and face that challenge, your story will be eve more rewarding.
 Your character will have more determination and more grit, because they’ve committed themselves fully to overcoming these challenges.

 As well as bad luck, your Protagonist will be having their Murphy’s Law tests from the actions of the Antagonist.
-Your Antagonist needs to be as active and motivated as your Protagonist, so every time your Protagonist makes as positive move, your Antagonist will be actively working to block them and force things to go wrong.
+Your Antagonist needs to be as active and motivated as your Protagonist.
+Every time your Protagonist makes as positive move, your Antagonist will be actively working to block them and force things to go wrong.

-As long as there is a slight imbalance between your Protagonist and Antagonist, your Antagonist will be just a bit stronger and therefore more successful than your Protagonist.
-Your Antagonist will be able to block them from accomplishing their goals, forcing your Protagonist to fail time and again, but also learn.
+As long as there is a slight imbalance between your Protagonist and Antagonist, your Antagonist will be just a bit stronger.
+Therefore, they’ll be a bit more successful than your Protagonist.
+Your Antagonist will be able to block them from accomplishing their goals.
+This forces your Protagonist to fail time and again, but also learn.

 To keep your story moving forwards, you need constant conflict in every scene.
 As soon as your characters have what they want, they’re not motivated and pushing to accomplish anything.
 Without motivation, without action, your story is boring.